mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Multi-Stage_YAML_CI_CD_banking_app.md

   - you will see the following pipeline yaml and we have to modify accordingly.
 ![image-8](https://github.com/user-attachments/assets/ab975781-a81a-41b7-bc2c-fa0686ac518b)

-  - First we will create a folder in repo called 'scripts' and update the sh file as below. we will create a shell script to get an updated image tag in case if it is creating new image.
+  - First, we will create a folder in the repo called 'scripts' and update the sh file as shown below.
+We will create a shell script to get an updated image tag if it is creating a new image.
 ![image-55](https://github.com/user-attachments/assets/43b96a06-d27c-46bf-b24a-1c0d7196f55a)
 ![image-80](https://github.com/user-attachments/assets/dd1b68b4-5e89-4f34-895f-1381eb513e9c)